How to Block Instagram on iPhone

 Verdict: ⚠️ Reduces appeal but doesn't block access.
 Easy to toggle off.

-• The average user spends 30 minutes per day on Instagram — that's 182 hours per year
+• The average user spends around 30+ minutes per day in the app — over 180 hours a year (Statista).

 How to Set Up HabitUnlock to Block Instagram